It’s January 2024, a new day for the agency.

 ‘Can we get away without niching?’

 And that’s the real story behind why we became said & done.
-We chose to embrace a niche, pinning our colours to the following mast:

 We like to think Liam Neeson would be proud.